Anglo-American Legal Concepts

 - Critical thinking – developing the ability to analyze, compare, and critique different legal approaches to problem solving.

-Because it is part of the condensed Module 1 schedule, this course will be graded pass/fail, on the basis of adequate attendance, preparation, and participation as well as a 5-page take-home paper.
+Because it is part of the introductory session, this course will be graded pass/fail.
+However, a letter grade will be assigned on the basis of adequate attendance, preparation, and participation as well as a final paper that will take the form of a legal memo.

-Class participation grades will make up 30% of the final grade.
+Class participation will make up 30% of the final grade.